-Wrap-up: Our journey is over.
+Our journey is over.
 I’m sad and excited at the same time.
 Our spiritual sojourn of fifty-two churches has ended; reunion with our community looms large.
 We rejoin them for Holy Week, first for Good Friday and then for the Easter celebration.

 On purpose, I leave my journal at home.
 There will be no more note taking.
 Documenting my observations isn’t the point: experience is, community is, family is, and especially God.

 We sing in jubilant celebration, enjoying community before and after each event.
 Hugs abound as I reconnect with friends.

 Both services surpass my expectations, as I enjoy an amazing reunion, encounter a grand celebration, and experience a fitting conclusion to our yearlong pilgrimage.